 Here you can find more details about fees for this course, as well as any funding opportunities available to you for this course.
 Please note that fees relate to the academic year in question and will increase in future years.

-For courses that can be studied part time, the part time fees are for students entering year 1 in 2014/15.
-The fees for students entering year 2 in 2015/16 will be the same.
+For courses that can be studied part time, the part time fees are for students entering year 1.
+The fees for students entering year 2 in the following year will remain the same.
 Fees may increase for students entering years 1 and 2 in future years.